ecs-org/ecs-appliance/README.md

 but be aware that the appliance takes over the following services:

 + postgresql config, postgres user "app" and database "ecs"
-  + set password of user ecs for tcp connect to postgresql
+  + set password of user app for tcp connect to postgresql
   + does not drop any data, unless told
 + docker and docker container (stops all container at salt-call state.highstate, expects docker0 to be the default docker bridge with default ip values)
 + nginx configuration